awsloth/adventOfCode/README.md

 ### What to do if the copier fails

-When the copier fails, you can run it manually via the command `python copier/copier.py <year> <day>` and it will create the `solution2.py` by itself, note that if the file already exists you will have to delete it in order for it to create a new one.
+When the copier fails, you can run it manually via the command `python copier/copier.py -y=<year> -d=<day>` and it will create the `solution2.py` by itself, note that if the file already exists you will have to delete it in order for it to create a new one.